 Our Social Security Disability clients are almost always stunned and disappointed when we tell them how long it will take for their case to be heard by an Administrative Law Judge (“ALJ”).
-As of July 2015, the nation-wide average wait time was 532 days from the time we file the appeal from your denial at the reconsideration phase, or nearly a year and a half.
+As of July 2015, the nation-wide average wait time was 532 days from the time we file the appeal from your denial at the reconsideration phase, or more than a year and a half.
 Why so long?
 Mostly it’s a matter of sheer numbers and an overburdened and underfunded Social Security Disability system.

 That system overload starts at the bottom.
 The Social Security Administration (“SSA”) had not been granted adequate funding by Congress for many, many years.
 By one estimate, their funding was over $4 Billion short between years 2000 and 2007.
 From 2008 to 2010, Congress significantly increased SSA’s funding, and the results were good.
 SSA hired thousands of new employees including ALJ’s and support staff, and the backlog of cases decreased along with average wait times to hearings.
 That increased funding was short-lived however, and after 2010, the backlog and wait times started edging back up.
 By late 2004, the backlog of pending cases just at the hearing level hit the one million mark, and by July 2015 it was over 1,050,000.
 That is a staggering number; over one million citizens are waiting for their day in court before one of about 2,400 ALJ’s.
 That math works out to about 437 claimants for each judge, and the number grows every day.